 Spoof calls can be a major game-changer for pranksters everywhere.
 There are so many prank call ideas that depend on anonymity.
 And among all the ways you can disguise your number - it happens to be the most convincing option.

-If you are looking to make regular prank calls to family and friends, a spoof call app can definitely be an option.
+If you are looking to make regular prank calls to family and friends, a spoof call mobile app can definitely be an option.
 Prank calls are meant to be harmless anyway, so you don’t have to worry about the violations and penalties as long as you keep it clean.

 But if you don’t feel like spoofing yourself, you can request a prank call, and we can make the phone call for you.